beckerah/dassco_scripts/annual_stats_reporting/README.md

 ### GBIF Occurrence Search

 The [gbifOccurrenceSearch.py](https://github.com/beckerah/dassco_scripts/blob/main/annual_stats_reporting/gbifOccurrenceSearch.py) script searches for occurrence records in GBIF published by specified institutions.
+It makes use of GBIF's asynchronous download service.

 To compile the list of occurrences by institution, you'll need the UUID for each publisher.
 Some institutions are listed as multiple publishers, for example NHMD publishes as both *Natural History Museum of Denmark* and *Botanical Garden & Museum, Natural History Museum of Denmark*.
 If you don't know a publisher's UUID, you can obtain it using the [publisherUUID.py](https://github.com/beckerah/dassco_scripts/blob/main/annual_stats_reporting/publisherUUID.py) script.